Jim Warren (computer specialist): Computing

-From 1968 through the mid-1970s Warren worked as a freelance minicomputer programmer and computer consultant, operating under the name, Frelan Associates (for "free land"), creating assembler-level real-time data-acquisition and process-control programs for biomedical research at Stanford Medical Center, and control programs for various high-tech companies around Silicon Valley.
-In those years, he also chaired the Association for Computing Machinery's regional chapters of SIGPLAN, SIGMICRO and the San Francisco Peninsula ACM.
+He found a job as a computer programmer at the Stanford Medical Center, where he built on the basic skills he had from IBM mainframe computing at the University of Texas.
+He later completed a master's degree in computer engineering at Stanford University.
+He worked as a freelance minicomputer programmer and computer consultant under the name Frelan Associates (for "free land"), creating control programs for various high-tech companies around Silicon Valley, and chaired the Association for Computing Machinery's regional chapters of SIGPLAN, SIGMICRO and the San Francisco Peninsula ACM.
+He also taught computer courses at Stanford, San Jose State University, and San Francisco State University.

-In 1977, Warren co-founded the West Coast Computer Faire which, for a half-dozen years, was the largest public microcomputer convention in the world.
-He was its self-titled "Faire Chaircreature," organizing eight conventions.
+In 1977, Warren co-founded the West Coast Computer Faire, which, for a half-dozen years, was the largest public microcomputer convention in the world.
+He was its self-titled "Faire Chaircreature", organizing eight conventions.
 In 1983, he sold the Faire to Prentice-Hall, "for 100% down; nothin' to pay".

+Warren founded and co-founded a number of computer publications.
 To promote the Computer Faires and circulate news and gossip about the then-infant microcomputer industry, he founded and edited the first free tabloid newspaper about microcomputing, the irregular Silicon Gulch Gazette (SGG), published from issue #0 in February 1977, through issue #43, in January 1986, with one issue named Business Systems Journal.
+He was also the founding editor of Dr. Dobb's Journal of Computer Calisthenics & Orthodontia, the first computer magazine to focus on microcomputer software, created and published by the nonprofit People's Computer Company.

-Beginning in 1978, Warren created and published the Intelligent Machines Journal (IMJ, which is also Pig Latin for "Jim"), the first subscription news periodical about microcomputing, published as a tabloid newspaper, with Tom Williams as its founding Editor.
-Warren sold IMJ in late 1979, to Patrick McGovern, the founder of the International Data Group and numerous computer periodicals worldwide, notably including Computerworld.
-McGovern quickly renamed IMJ to be InfoWorld, as his first microcomputer periodical, later converting it to various glossy magazine formats.
+Beginning in 1978, Warren created and published Intelligent Machines Journal (IMJ, which is also Pig Latin for "Jim"), the first subscription news periodical about microcomputing, published as a tabloid newspaper, with Tom Williams as its founding editor.
+Warren sold IMJ in late 1979, to Patrick McGovern, the founder of the International Data Group, who quickly renamed it to InfoWorld as his first microcomputer periodical.
+He also founded and published the short-lived DataCast magazine, edited by Tony Bove and Cheryl Rhodes, focused on in-depth tutorials about specific microcomputer programs, and was the founder and producer of the equally ill-fated Video Initiative, providing similar self-paced videotape tutorials.

-He hosted PBS television's Computer Chronicles series for their first two seasons (originated at the College of San Mateo's KCSM-TV, Channel 60, 1981–1982).
+He also hosted the first two seasons of PBS television's Computer Chronicles, originated at the College of San Mateo's KCSM-TV, Channel 60, 1981–1982.

-Warren also founded and published the short-lived DataCast magazine, edited by Tony Bove and Cheryl Rhodes, focused on in-depth tutorials about specific microcomputer programs, and was the founder and producer of the equally ill-fated Video Initiative, providing similar self-paced videotape tutorials.

-Warren was the founding Editor of Dr. Dobb's Journal of Computer Calisthenics & Orthodontia, the first computer magazine to focus on microcomputer software, created and published by the nonprofit People's Computer Company.

-From 1990 to 1995, he was a member of the Board of Directors of Autodesk, Inc., one of the best-known publishers of computer-aided design (CAD) programs for microcomputers, with AutoCAD as its flagship product.
-At the time, it was one of the largest microcomputer software publishers, with a market cap sometimes near a billion dollars.
+From 1990 to 1995, he was a member of the Board of Directors of Autodesk, one of the best-known publishers of computer-aided design programs for microcomputers, with AutoCAD as its flagship product.
+At the time, it was one of the largest microcomputer software publishers, with a market capitalization sometimes near a billion dollars.
 His tenure there including presenting Autodesk's position opposing software patents, and chairing the Board's CEO Search Committee that found and selected Carol Bartz as its CEO.